Product Design, Manufacturing & Innovation Resources

 While some tips may be obvious, or common with a CX study, the designer’s motivation for getting results may interfere with the tests themselves, that is the reason why many advise delegating or subcontracting such UX study.

-1. UX study
+1. Ux study

-UX study
+Ux study

 Avoid making assumptions about the customer experience.
 This is very difficult at the initial design stages, and a bit less during the study.